brandon-and-ethan/celebrate/README.md

 ![](/images/nightscape.jpg)

-TODO - encourage people to come on the 2nd and stay will the 5th?
+TODO - encourage people to come on the 2nd and stay until the 5th?

 ### Clothing & Attire